Images

-Use operating system images to create boot disks for your instances.
-You can use one of the following image types:
+Use operating system (OS) images to create boot disks for your virtual machine (VM) instances.
+You can use one of the following OS image types:

-Some images are capable of running containers on Compute Engine.
+Some OS images are also capable of running containers on Compute Engine.

-Compute Engine offers many preconfigured public images that have compatible Linux or Windows operating systems.
-Use these operating system images to create and start instances.
-Compute Engine uses your selected image to create a persistent boot disk for each instance.
-By default, the boot disk for an instance is the same size as the image that you selected.
-If your instance requires a larger persistent boot disk than the image size, resize the boot disk.
+Compute Engine offers many preconfigured public OS images that have compatible Linux or Windows operating systems.
+Use these OS images to create and start instances.
+Compute Engine uses your selected image to create a persistent boot disk for each VM.
+By default, the boot disk for a VM is the same size as the image that you selected.
+If your VM requires a larger boot disk than the image size, resize the boot disk.

-List of public images available on Compute Engine
+List of public OS images available on Compute Engine

-You can see the full list of public images with their image names, versions numbers, and image sizes, by using the Google Cloud console or the Google Cloud CLI.
-Google updates public images regularly, or when a patch for a critical impact common vulnerability and exposure (CVE) is available.
+To see a full list of public OS images with each image's name, size, and version number, you can use the Google Cloud console or the Google Cloud CLI.
+Compute Engine updates public OS images regularly, or when a patch for a critical impact common vulnerability and exposure (CVE) is available.

 Console